 - running a number of Pathfinder Projects organised around the four themes of industrial and commercial, domestic, transport and food.
-These include: - Energy Efficiency Forum led by MINI Plant Oxford, a network for sharing best practice and expertise across partner organisations on new technologies lighting, renewable energy, heat transfer and engaging the workforce. - Eastern Arc led by Oxfordshire County Council working with local bus companies, a project to explore the possibility of improving transport networks in the busy Eastern Arc of the City. - Foodprinting Oxford quantifying the resource requirements of the food consumed by the City in terms of land, water, energy and fuel and identifying resilience and security issues surrounding a supply chain which procures only 0.5% of food for the City from surrounding rural areas in the County.
+These include: - Energy Efficiency Forum led by MINI Plant Oxford, a network for sharing best practice and expertise across partner organisations on new technologies relating to lighting, renewable energy, and heat transfer - Eastern Arc led by Oxfordshire County Council working with local bus companies to explore the possibility of improving transport networks in the busy eastern arc of the city. - Foodprinting Oxford quantifying the resource requirements of the food consumed by the city in terms of land, water, energy and fuel.
+The project will identify resilience and security issues in relation to a supply chain which procures only 0.5% of food for the city from its surrounding rural areas in the county.